zevv/heliq/doc/model.md

 - TBD-001: ~~Threading model.~~ Resolved → DEC-004.

-- TBD-002: How is the initial wavefunction specified?
-Gaussian wave packet parameters?
-Arbitrary function?
-Loaded from file?
-Narrowed by Lua scripting decision — will be specified in experiment scripts.
+- TBD-002: ~~How is the initial wavefunction specified?~~ Resolved by
+  DEC-008: Gaussian wave packets in Lua scripts (position, momentum, width).

 - TBD-008: Spin.
 Each grid point could carry a small vector of 2s+1 complex components instead of a scalar.
 Spin-½ = 2 components, spin-1 = 3, etc.